takuo/go-testsplitter/README.md

   * Parses the received packages with AST to obtain a list of test functions to execute
   * If the `-s --scan` argument is specified, all packages under the current directory are targeted
     * With `-s`, you can also specify packages to exclude using `-x --exclude PATTERN`
-* For previous execution results, recursively reads all JUnit Test Report XML files under the directory specified by `-r`
+* For previous execution results, recursively reads all JSON files under the directory specified by `-j`
+  * JSON files are expected to be in the format output by `go test -json` with Package name. (`go tool test2json -p "pkgname"`)
   * Tests not found in previous results are distributed appropriately
 * Built-in template: `internal/templates/test-node.sh.tmpl`
   * Assumes that test binaries for the packages to be executed are pre-built (instead of `go test`), and changes the current directory to the package directory when running tests